Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on the nature of your Indianapolis, IN business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-This deduction can be made in two ways:
+Depending on your business activities in Indianapolis, IN, both you and your employees could use a company vehicle and deduct the associated costs.
+You can take this deduction using one of two methods:

 - Track your actual expenses, such as maintenance, registration fees, and fuel, to determine if this amount exceeds the standard mileage rate deduction.